technomancy/leiningen/doc/PROFILES.md

     $ lein with-profile 1.3:1.4 test :database

-A single `with-profile` call does not apply across task comma-chained tasks.

 ## Debugging

 To see how a given profile affects your project map, use the